-Something we talk a lot about with our clients is Audience Segmentation, a hugely important aspect for the success of any website.
+Something we talk a lot about with our clients is audience segmentation, a hugely important aspect of the success of any website.
 It’s unlikely that your audiences will go to the effort of sifting through rafts of information to find what they are looking for – whether it be a website or another activity, just as you would begrudge doing so in turn.

 Knowing this, here are some activities that will help you define your audiences, discover audiences of value, segment them and put relevant information in their path for them to engage with your business.

 1. Audience Keyword Analysis

 This is one of the simplest, yet most important exercises when starting or adding to an existing website.
 Many of our clients come to us with no concept of what VALUE keywords to target.
 Now, the value of a keyword can be difficult to define, as there are specific, obvious terms that you would think would be of value to target – for example: